The Ledger: Bitcoin Predictions, Tim Draper, Elon Musk Crypto Hijackers, Stellar Lumens Giveaway

 THE LEDGER'S LATEST

-Bitcoin Scammers Hijack Twitter Accounts to Run ‘Elon Musk’ Ads by Jeff John Roberts
+The Entire Crypto Currency Scene is Plummeting.
+These Might Be the Reasons Why by David Meyer

-Time to Ditch the Word ‘Blockchain’, Report Says by Jeff John Roberts
+The SEC Nails Two ICO Sellers Over Unlicensed Securities by Jeff John Roberts

-Mining Bitcoin Takes 3 Times More Energy Than Extracting Gold or Copper, New Research Says by Emily Gillespie

-Blockchain Announces $125 Million ‘Airdrop’ of Stellar Cryptocurrency by Jeff John Roberts
+How Stablecoins Could Make the Crypto Crackup Worse by Jeff John Roberts

 DECENTRALIZED NEWS